user-9e/backend-project-44/README.md

 <a href="https://asciinema.org/a/rXfj1NIPkgsd1z5Vr0eG2k1P4" target="_blank"><img src="https://asciinema.org/a/rXfj1NIPkgsd1z5Vr0eG2k1P4.svg" /></a>

 ## Prime
-The game generates random numbers and users have to tell if the numbers are prime.
+The game generates random numbers.
+Users have to tell if the numbers are prime.

 <a href="https://asciinema.org/a/Re3sNZaF02xMwYhSfjDqzECsJ" target="_blank"><img src="https://asciinema.org/a/Re3sNZaF02xMwYhSfjDqzECsJ.svg" /></a>